jestjs/jest/docs/GettingStarted.md

 npm install --save-dev jest
 ```

+Jest documentation uses `yarn` commands, but either package manager will work.
+You can compare `yarn` and `npm` commands in the [yarn docs, here](https://yarnpkg.com/en/docs/migrating-from-npm#toc-cli-commands-comparison).

 Let's get started by writing a test for a hypothetical function that adds two numbers.
 First, create a `sum.js` file:

 ```javascript